 - More flexibility and an improved ability to accommodate change

-- Interfaces with Primavera P6, Microsoft Project, Artemis, PSS, Open Plan, PS8 and enterprise applications; to import, analyze, and export schedules.
+- Interfaces with Primavera P6, Microsoft Project, Siemens TeamCenter, Artemis, PSS, Open Plan, PS8, Oracle and other enterprise applications; to import, analyze, and export schedules

 - Boeing uses Aurora-CCPM because no other product could meet its Critical Chain needs